 A fun read if you don’t want to think too much about exacting details — with a classic story of integration and generational differences between the FOB parents and their thoroughly American children.
 A good vacation book.
 The Love Wife is much more accomplished if you’re looking for something more serious.

 My Year of Meats has a unique, loopy premise: the Japanese Beef Board, in an attempt to increase meat consumption, sponsors a series of TV documentaries on “average” US housewives who, in the course of a thirty-minute episode, will cook a meat-centered meal for their family.
-The first episode focuses on an apparently standard Midwest family the wife of which cooks an all-American rump roast with Coke (really!) but then the husband reveals — on the air — that he’s having an affair.
+The first episode focuses on an apparently standard Midwest family, in which the wife cooks an all-American rump roast with Coke (really!) but then the husband reveals — on the air — that he’s having an affair.
 Things get much stranger from then on, to include a lamb-chop cooking family (not good for the beef board) and a lesbian-headed, vegetarian-only family (definitely not acceptable for the producer, on either count.)
 Great fun is had by the reader as well as, we are told, by the enthusiastic Japanese audience.
-In this happy state, the reader easily ignores the boring sex life of the Japanese-American female filmmaker (is there a new rule that every woman-written novel must include detailed descriptions?) and appreciates the sweetly sad sub-story of the the Japanese producer’s abused wife.
+In this happy state, the reader easily ignores the boring sex life of the Japanese-American female filmmaker (is there a new rule that every woman-written novel must include detailed descriptions?) and appreciates the sweetly sad sub-story of the Japanese producer’s abused wife.

 Then, unfortunately, the author moves into crusader mode as the documentary lands in a Colorado feedlot where hormones are used freely, little girls grow breasts, and much questionable beef is produced, and the story gets stuck in self-righteous tirades, an avenging mother, and multiple firings.
 Why ruin such an off-the-wall novel with a lecture?